- Yokohama-shi Top Page

 - International Exchange and International Cooperation

-- International Exchange Signed an MOU with the Port of Los Angeles to decarbonize ports <FY2022>
+- International Exchange MOU was concluded with Los Angeles Port for decarbonization of ports <FY2022>

 Here's the text.

-International Exchange Signed an MOU with the Port of Los Angeles to decarbonize ports <FY2022>
+International Exchange MOU was concluded with Los Angeles Port for decarbonization of ports <FY2022>

-Yokohama Port and the Port of Los Angeles have established a long-standing cooperative relationship since the signing of the Cooperation Trade Agreement (1969) and the Memorandum of Understanding (1991).
+Yokohama Port and Los Angeles Port have built a long-standing cooperative relationship since the signing of the Cooperation Trade Agreement (1969) and the Memorandum (1991).

-Based on the spirit of cooperation, cooperation and sharing best practices in sustainable operation of international ports, MOU signed a memorandum of understanding on March 13, 2023, with the aim of further deepening the relationship between the two ports through exchanges of opinions, etc., based on the spirit of cooperation, cooperation and sharing of optimal cases in sustainable operation of international ports.
+Based on the spirit of cooperation, cooperation and sharing best practices in the sustainable operation of international ports, we concluded a memorandum of understanding on March 13, 2023 to strengthen cooperation on environmental measures and decarbonization, with the aim of further deepening the relationship between the two ports through exchange of opinions and other means.

-The two ports are addressing common issues such as improving competitiveness in the global market, technological innovation in ports, the establishment of green shipping corridors, and digitalization.
-In particular, the shipping task force at the Japan-US Australia-India Summit (QUAD) is working to green and decarbonize the shipping value chain as a major port in both Japan and the United States.
+Both ports are addressing common issues such as improving competitiveness in the global market, technological innovation in ports, establishing green shipping corridors, and digitalization.
+In particular, the Maritime Task Force at the India-India Summit (QUAD) is working to green and decarbonize the value chain of shipping as the main ports of both Japan and the United States.

 From the top left

-Shinya Hitomi, President and Representative Director of Yokohama Kawasaki International Port Co., Ltd.
+Shinya Hitomi, President and CEO of Yokohama Kawasaki International Port Co., Ltd.

-Mr. Yuya Nakano, Director of Port and Harbor Bureau, Gene Sellocarosanzers
+Yuya Nakano, Director of Port and Harbor Bureau, Gene Celocalosansels

 Fax: 045-671-7310